-Eastern West Virginia Community and Technical College provides opportunities to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, sex, sexual preference, religion, age, national origin, sexual orientation, marital or parental status, familial status, veteran status, or disability.
-The College neither affiliates knowingly with nor grants recognition to any individual group or organization having policies that discriminate on the basis of race, color, sex, sexual preference, religion, age, national origin, sexual orientation, marital or parental status, familial status, veteran status, or disability as defined by applicable laws and regulations.
+Eastern West Virginia Community and Technical College provides opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, religion, age, national origin, marital or parental status, familial status, veteran status, or disability.
+The College neither affiliates knowingly with nor grants recognition to any individual group or organization having policies that discriminate on the basis of race, color, religion, age, national origin, marital or parental status, familial status, veteran status, or disability as defined by applicable laws and regulations.

-Eastern West Virginia Community and Technical College is required by Section 904, Title IX, Education Amendments of 1972, not to deny admission on the ground of blindness or severely impaired vision; by 45 CFR 84, Subpart E, Section 84.42 and Section 504 Rehabilitation Act of 1973, not to deny admission on the basis of handicap; by 45 CFR 90, 91, not to discriminate on the basis of age; and by 45 CFR 86, Subpart C, Section 86.
+Eastern West Virginia Community and Technical College is required by Section 904, Title IX, Education Amendments of 1972, not to deny admission on the ground of blindness or severely impaired vision; by 45 CFR 84, Subpart E, Section 84.42 and by Section 504 Rehabilitation Act of 1973, not to deny admission on the basis of handicap; by 45 CFR 90, 91, not to discriminate on the basis of age; and by 45 CFR 86, Subpart C, Section 86.
 21, not to deny admission on the basis of sex.
 By Title VI of the Civil Rights Act of 1964, no person shall be subjected to discrimination on the grounds of race, color, or national origin.
-Eastern West Virginia Community and Technical College is an equal opportunity-affirmative action employer in compliance with Title VII of the Civil Rights Act, West Virginia Human Rights Act, Title IX (Education Amendments of 1972), section 504, Rehabilitation Act of 1973, American with Disabilities Act, and other applicable laws and regulations.
+Eastern West Virginia Community and Technical College is an equal opportunity-affirmative action employer in compliance with Title VII of Civil Rights Act, West Virginia Human Rights Act, Title IX (Education Amendments of 1972), Section 504, Rehabilitation Act of 1973, American with Disabilities Act, and other applicable laws and regulations.

+ADA Coordinator

+Monica Wilson/Tiffany Sentman

+Student Services

+316 Eastern Drive

+Moorefield, WV 26836

+304/434-8000

+EEO/Title IX Coordinator

+Jaennae Snyder

+Human Resources Representative/Payroll/Title IX

+Coordinator

-ADA Coordinator Monica Wilson/Tiffany Sentman Student Services 316 Eastern Drive Moorefield, WV 26836 304/434-8000
+316 Eastern Drive

-EEO/Title IX Coordinator Jaennae Snyder HR Assistant III 316 Eastern Drive Moorefield, WV 26836 304/434-8000
+Moorefield, WV 26836

+304/434-8000